 Second, the most recently-found entity is cached by the engine so that subsequent state retrievals on the same entity require no entity look-up at all!
 So as far as subsequent reads go, we’re as fast as we’d like to be.

 Third, there is the ability to specialize types of entities as ‘imperative’.
 That is, operations on them mutate the state in-place rather than copying and updating.
 Because imperative entity operations are in-place, their data can be cached directly in the handle, requiring no look-ups even when dealing with different entities!
 The above 20,000 number is for when the engine is configured to update entity states imperatively on the back-end.
-If you want your entities to be purely functional and work with systems such as undo / redo in the editor, you can only have about 12,000.
+If you want your entities to be purely functional and work with systems such as undo / redo in the editor, you can only have about 12,000 on-screen.
 Still, that’s a surprisingly small perf loss considering the theoretical performance costs of functional data structures.

 So, as it stands, we can say the following today with certainty –